tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 __public static JSONValue convertValue(Object value)__

->  Converts a value from a java value to a JSONValue.
+Converts a value from a java value to a _JSONValue_.

 _Returns_